Social and Behavioral Sciences PhD

 Prior to sitting for the preliminary examinations, students must have successfully published or written a publishable paper in their chosen area of research interest.
 The purpose of the paper requirement is to demonstrate critical and interpretive knowledge in specialized areas of one's chosen program, as well as a high proficiency in written communication and a capacity to contribute to generalizable knowledge in the field.
 The student must be the lead or sole author.
 For students who enter the program without already having published a first-authored, peer-reviewed article, they typically initiate efforts toward this requirement during their first term of residency.

 A student cannot advance to the preliminary examinations without passing the paper requirement.
 Failure to satisfactorily complete the area paper requirement within the specified time frame can result in dismissal from the PhD program.
-Students who are entering the PhD program and have already published a peer-reviewed paper related to their programmatic subdiscipline can request to waive this requirement by completing a waiver application and submitting it along with the published document to the Director of Graduate Studies.
+Students who are entering the PhD program and have already published a peer-reviewed paper related to their programmatic subdiscipline can request to waive this requirement by completing a waiver application and submitting it along with the published document to the Graduate Program Director.

 Preliminary Examinations:

 Students typically take their preliminary examinations during their third year of residency in the program, after completing the paper requirement.
 All students are required to take the preliminary examinations prior to completing and defending their dissertation research proposal.
 The exams should be taken within one term of completing all coursework.
-Students are required to meet with their mentor and Director of Graduate Studies before the beginning of the term in which they plan to take the examinations to establish eligibility.
+Students are required to meet with their mentor and Graduate Program Director before the beginning of the term in which they plan to take the examinations to establish eligibility.

 The preliminary examinations are designed to test fundamental core competencies of the students' training.
 The student must register for 1 credit of SBS 9994 in the term in which the examinations are taken.
 To register for SBS 9994, the student must have completed all coursework or be enrolled in final courses in the term in which the examinations are taken.
 Note that all Incomplete and/or "NR" grades must have been removed, and the area paper requirement must have been satisfied.
 Special authorization is required to register.